-Describes how to use the Derby tools such as dblook, ij, and sysinfo, and how to use the system procedures to import and export data, and how to store Java code in the database.
+Describes how to use the Derby tools such as dblook, ij, and sysinfo.

 Derby Server and Administration Guide

 Part One of this guide discusses configuring servers, how to program client applications, and database administration.
 In addition, some systems might require administrative tasks such as backing up databases.
 These tasks are independent of any server framework but are unique to multi-user or large systems.